 Case diameter: 44 mm including crown

 The case of this replica is highly burnished and circled by a pair of grooved indentations with a roughened texture.
 These grooves provide excellent contrast.
 The design of the stainless-steel band goes well with the case.

 Unlike most timepieces, this one includes three subdials of differing sizes.
-I thought this might affect the symmetry of the watch but, in actual fact, the end result proved extremely attractive.
-The circular cut-out, through which the day of the month can me seen, is overly small and I found it difficult to ascertain the date.
+I thought this might affect the symmetry of the watch, but, in fact, the end result proved extremely attractive.
+The circular cut-out, through which the day of the month can be seen, is overly small, and I found it difficult to ascertain the date.

 This watch’s hands are black and coated with green luminous paint.
 They are easy to pick out against the white background of the dial.